AggregatorsLive

 Best wallet labeling API provider

-Share of well-known addresses each provider correctly labels with an entity (CEX, DEX, multisig, sanctioned, etc.).
+Share of well-known addresses each provider correctly labels with an entity (CEX, DEX, multisig, sanctioned, etc.), split by EOA vs contract.

 This benchmark answers the question that decides whether a wallet labeling API is worth integrating. given a publicly-known address, does the API actually identify it.
 Arkham and Nansen own the consumer visualization layer; the builder side of the question lives elsewhere, in the labeling APIs wallets, portfolio trackers and AML flows hit under the hood.
-We push roughly 60 curated anchor addresses (CEX hot wallets, DEX routers, Safe multisigs, OFAC SDN, public figures) into a queue every 30 minutes and ask each provider for an entity name.
-Hits count only when the response is a meaningful name, generic fillers ("EOA", "Contract", "Wallet") are excluded because they carry no entity signal.
-Coverage is reported per chain so chain-specialists (Helius on Solana, TonAPI on TON, StellarExpert on Stellar, XRPScan on XRP, WalletExplorer on Bitcoin) are not unfairly penalised for chains they do not claim to cover.
+The harness pushes ~180 curated anchor addresses (CEX hot wallets, DEX routers, Safe multisigs, OFAC SDN, public figures, verified smart contracts) into a queue every 30 minutes and asks each provider for an entity name.
+The leaderboard splits the result by address kind because the two jobs measure different things.
+Contract identification asks whether the provider returns the name of a verified smart contract (Uniswap V3 router, WETH9, Aave V3 pool).
+Any chain explorer that reads verified source code passes this trivially, so Blockscout saturates near 100% on every chain it indexes.
+EOA identification asks whether the provider resolves an externally-owned account to a curated entity name (Binance hot wallet 14, Vitalik Buterin, OFAC SDN address).
+EOAs carry no on-chain signal at all, the answer has to come from a curated graph, which is where Mobula, Helius, TonAPI, StellarExpert and the chain specialists actually compete.
+The Kind tab at the top of the page switches between the two.
+Hits count only when the response is a meaningful name, generic fillers like "EOA", "Contract" or "Wallet" are excluded because they carry no entity signal.
+Coverage is also reported per chain so chain-specialists (Helius on Solana, TonAPI on Gram, StellarExpert on Stellar, XRPScan on XRP, WalletExplorer on Bitcoin) are not unfairly penalised for chains they do not claim to cover.
 Universal providers (Mobula, Moralis, Blockscout, OLI) are scored on every chain they advertise.

 Methodology

 We benchmark how well each major wallet-labeling provider identifies a curated sample of publicly-known addresses across 11 chains.
-The harness pushes ~60 rotating anchor addresses (Etherscan public name tags, OFAC SDN list, Safe multisigs, DEX routers, public figures) onto a queue and asks every supported provider for an entity label.
+The harness pushes ~180 rotating anchor addresses (Etherscan public name tags, OFAC SDN list, Safe multisigs, DEX routers, public figures, verified smart contracts) onto a queue and asks every supported provider for an entity label.
 A provider scores a hit when it returns a non-generic entity name; categorical fillers like "EOA" or "Contract" don't count.
-Coverage is shown per chain.
-Some providers cover 90+ chains (Mobula), others are chain-specialists (Helius for Solana, TonAPI for TON, StellarExpert for Stellar, XRPScan for XRP, WalletExplorer for Bitcoin).
+Coverage is split by address kind because the two jobs are very different.
+Contract identification asks whether the provider returns the name of a verified smart contract (Uniswap V3 router, WETH9, Aave V3 pool).
+Any chain explorer that reads verified source code passes this trivially.
+EOA identification asks whether the provider resolves an externally-owned account to a curated entity name (Binance hot wallet 14, Vitalik Buterin, an OFAC SDN address).
+EOAs carry no on-chain signal, the answer comes from a curated knowledge graph.
+The Kind tab on the page switches between the two views so the contract-easy providers and the entity-curated providers are no longer averaged into one number.
+Coverage is also shown per chain.
+Some providers cover 90+ chains (Mobula), others are chain-specialists (Helius for Solana, TonAPI for Gram, StellarExpert for Stellar, XRPScan for XRP, WalletExplorer for Bitcoin).
 Showing per-chain rather than aggregating prevents specialists from being unfairly penalized for chains they don't claim to cover.

 Frequently asked